-Bellamy also mentioned the council’s efforts to support Black-owned businesses and entrepreneurs, programs like Go Solar and other initiatives that bolster workforce development and the hiring of City Manager Tarron Richardson and Police Chief RaShall Brackney, who both are African American.
+Bellamy also mentioned the council’s efforts to support Black-owned businesses and entrepreneurs, programs like Go Solar and other initiatives that bolster workforce development along with the hiring of City Manager Tarron Richardson and Police Chief RaShall Brackney— both African American.

 Race in the Races